AleIan2025/Gastric_Signal_Processing_Toolbox---GSPT-/README.md

 **GSPT** calculates a total of 32 single channel features, 3 single channel instantaneous curves (amplitude, phase and frequency) and 6 multichannel metrics.

 ### Sigle channel features
-The 32 singla channel features can be organized as follows:
+The 32 single channel features can be organized as follows:

 * Power Spectrum Density (PSD) features:
   * **Spectral descriptors**.
 They quantify some key features of the PSD